Green Stormwater Mini-Grants

 Bring Home Some Green!

-The Pierce Conservation District (PCD) is pleased to offer Green Stormwater Mini‐Grants to individuals, businesses, and community groups in the Commencement Bay, Chambers Creek, and Lower Puyallup River Watersheds for projects that reduce polluted stormwater runoff entering our local waterbodies.
+Pierce Conservation District (PCD) offers Green Stormwater Mini‐Grants annually to individuals, businesses, and community groups in the Commencement Bay, Chambers Creek, and Lower Puyallup River Watersheds for projects that reduce polluted stormwater runoff entering our local waterbodies.

 When rainwater falls on impervious surfaces (buildings, roads, and lawns), it doesn’t get absorbed by plants and cleaned in the soil.
 Instead, it flows over these surfaces and picks up pollution along the way, creating a toxic soup that goes untreated into local creeks and streams, eventually reaching Puget Sound and the Salish Sea.
 Scientists estimate that 75% of pollutants in the Salish Sea come from stormwater runoff.